Are you looking for easy ways to display a Facebook events calendar on your website?

-Showing your Facebook page’s events calendar on your site is an effective way to inform visitors about important dates such as trade shows or upcoming promotions.
+Showing your Facebook page’s events calendar on your WordPress site is a great way to inform visitors about important dates such as product launches or upcoming promotions.

 But embedding a Facebook events calendar on your website involves several steps that can be confusing for beginners.